fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

-We categorise this interface standard to the following :
+We categorise this interface standard to the following:

 1. [The improvements made on ERC-20](#erc-20-補強)
 2. [The improvements made to make a Token service-friendly](#service-friendly-服務友善化-補強)